-The Leadership Studies Minor includes several methods of program and curriculum assessment.
-Of the methods noted below, the Student Leadership Practices Inventory (SLPI) has provided an ongoing opportunity to complete a pre-test on first-year students followed by a post-test at completion of the minor coursework directed to students who complete all course work.
-The SLPI measures the scholar's level of confidence against five leadership measures-challenging the process, inspiring a shared vision, enabling others to act, modeling the way, and encouraging the heart.
 In the past, the SLPI has been used to assess degree of change from first year to fourth year in each of the five dimensions and is another gauge of at least three student outcomes-self-leadership, problem-solving and critical thinking.
 Typically, CSU-Pueblo PLP scholars improve in two categories-challenging the process and enabling others to act.
 A new rubric may be developed to more closely measure initial skills and self-efficacy as well as growth in leadership abilities.
-Staff members have been collecting anecdotal data from students, alumni, and advisory committee members to build language for an assessment document and for exploratory surveys, however, staff have sought out nationally-normed measurement tools as well.
+Staff members have been collecting anecdotal data from students, alumni, and ad hoc committee members to build language for an assessment document and for exploratory surveys, however, staff have sought out nationally-normed measurement tools as well.
 Typical forms of evaluation that have been used to evaluate program development include:

 - Annual assessment of one or more student outcomes (see general process description below) - Interaction, teamwork, and completed leadership tasks at annual scholar retreats each August (Observation and Written Evaluations) - Student online course evaluations each semester, and/or other audits created for use - Online Alumni and Current Student Surveys conducted through Survey Monkey.
-(Results from an alumni survey dropped in April 2019 were analyzed in June following the assessment report deadline for AY 2018-19.
-That summary and a brief follow-up plan are noted in Assessment Results and Continuous Processes on Pages 10-11.) - Student composite GPA analysis and comparison each semester for faculty and staff review - Written and Oral evaluations from professionals who oversee students in projects and internships - Insight from alumni, advisory council members, and other professional observers - Faculty review and updates to course syllabi and scheduling changes to positively affect student progress and timely completion - Students analyze and synthesize leadership skills and qualities through discussions with mentors and faculty, and as of Fall 2015, students develop an oral presentation or "defense" of their portfolios.
+(Results from an alumni survey dropped in April 2019 were analyzed following the assessment report deadline for AY 2018-19.
+That summary and a brief follow-up plan are noted in Assessment Results and Continuous Processes on Pages 9-10.
+A follow-up to this alumni survey is scheduled for Summer/Fall 2022.) - Student composite GPA analysis and comparison each semester for faculty and staff review - Written and Oral evaluations from professionals who oversee students in projects and internships - Insights from alumni, campus faculty/staff, and other professional observers - Faculty review and updates to course syllabi and scheduling changes to positively affect student progress and timely completion - Student analysis and synthesis of leadership skills and qualities through discussions with mentors and faculty, and as of Fall 2015, students develop an oral presentation or "defense" of their portfolios.
+Further, students who co-create their leadership experiences, provide personal feedback of their experiences during the oral presentation stage(s).

-Two-tier Portfolio Assessment: How it Works
+Portfolio Assessment: How it Works

 In practice, PLP annual program review includes portfolio assessment at the close of two courses-PLP 260-Leadership in Service Organizations, and PLP 460-Working with Experienced Leaders.
 Each portfolio submission is accompanied by an oral presentation to the scholar's classmates and/or supervisors, plus faculty and advisory board members as available.
 The process is initiated by the academic director with support from the PLP director and adjunct faculty members.
-As of Fall 2018, these portfolios are digitalized through a Googledocs project set up by IT coordinator Adam Pocius.
+As of Fall 2018, these portfolios were digitalized in Googledocs.
+Each student establishes an account when entering the program, and no later than entry into PLP 260.
+Any documents, assignments, reports, or creative materials can be housed here for senior review.
+Although program faculty evaluate sophomore and senior level portfolios, annual additions to portfolios were not consistent.
+During a pilot effort in Fall 2022, it became clear that course changes and assessment changes might be necessary.